 Swirl marks are ultra fine scratches upon the surface of the clear coat that’s caused by improper washing and drying techniques.
 They’re an eyesore to any detailing enthusiasts but are easily removed with the correct products and technique.

 Limp mode is a preventative measure that a car uses to avoid further damage to the engine or transmission when there is a fault.
 Also known as “limp home mode”, it’s main purpose is to get you to safe place or garage using limited performance.

 Attempting to identify future classic cars in today’s market is a hard task but its certainly one that can pay off.
 Whether you want a hot hatch, luxury barge or two seater sports car, our guide should help steer you into the correct direction.

 Respraying your car isn’t as simple as you would think and it requires hours of preparation before any paint reaches the bodywork.
-Within this article, we discuss why a respray cost may be high and the various factors involved with pricing.
+In this article, we discuss why the car respray cost may be high and the various factors involved with the pricing.

 As the world moves towards electric cars, there are many companies and enthusiasts carrying out an electric car conversion on classic cars.
 As you would expect, this involves removing a large majority of the car’s original components.

 Unless you bought your car new from the factory, you may not know the exact colour of your car.
 Within this article, we breakdown the various methods of finding the colour code and other details of the paintwork of your car.

 Many people that are new to detailing often confuse a car polish and wax as the same product.
 However, they are very different because polishes eliminate imperfections whereas waxes protect and enhances the paintwork.